-Black Walnut is a large tree that is typically grown for its edible qualities.
-It produces large brown oblong nuts in hard shells which are usually ready for picking from early to late fall.
+Butternut is a large tree that is typically grown for its edible qualities.
+It produces large brown round nuts in hard shells which are usually ready for picking from early to late fall.
 The nuts have a sweet taste and an oily texture.